shps/HoVerCut/README.md

 #### Partition Selection Policy
 In HoVerCut, you can implement different partitioning algorithms as a partition selection policy.
-Currently, there are two partitions selection policies are implemented: HDRF and PowerGraph Greedy.
+Currently, there are two partition selection policies are implemented: HDRF and PowerGraph Greedy.

 In order to implement a new partition selection policy, you need to implement PartitionSelectionPolicy class.